Whether under power or under sail, the popularity of the wooden boat remains high.

 This unique major biennial event, run by the Royal Geelong Yacht Club (RGYC) is held over the Labour Day long weekend every second year, alternating with the famous Hobart Wooden Boat Festival.
 2018 marks the 8th year of the Geelong event.
-Nearly 150 wooden boats from dinghys to Tall Ships coming from all neighbouring states will be in port hosted by RGYC.
+Nearly 150 wooden boats from dinghies to Tall Ships coming from all neighbouring states will be in port hosted by RGYC.

 The Wooden Boatshop (WBS) and Yanmar engines (distributed by Power Equipment) have partnered to sponsor the event.
 This is already a longstanding and highly successful partnership combining the extensive specialist skills and knowledge of WBS with the acknowledged reliability and performance of Yanmar diesel engines.